-- 1. Check in at CHQ Registration for your crew's photos, medical forms, and items left for safekeeping.
-This is where your Crew Leader should return your wildlife census card and First Aid Log. - 2.
+- 1. Check in at CHQ Registration for your crew's items left for safekeeping.
+This is where your Crew Leader should return your Wildlife Census Card and First Aid Log. - 2.
 Pay any acquired trail charges at the Tooth of Time Traders. - 3.
-Pick up and distribute your mail from the Base Camp Mail Room - 4.
+Return to CHQ Registration to pick you your Arrowhead Patches! - 4.
+Pick up and distribute your mail from the Base Camp Mail Room - 5.
 Receive certification toward the 50-Miler Award from Logistics (requires Crew Leader copy)